 02 of 06

-This type of surround is great for a complete bathroom remodel because you can tear the walls down to the studs and start from scratch by first installing a tub or a shower base, then finish the wall with the surround kit.
-If you aren't starting from scratch this way, you can set the panels on the lip of the tub, starting with the back, level it, and draw a line where the top of the flange will sit.
+Direct-to-stud surrounds are great for complete bathroom remodels where all walls are usually removed down to the studs.
+You can first install a tub or a shower base, then finish the wall with the surround kit.
+If you aren't starting from scratch this way, you can set the panels on the lip of the tub, starting with the back, then level the panel and draw a line where the top of the flange will sit.
 Then, just cut out this area of drywall.

 Continue to 3 of 6 below.

-- NOTE: Make sure the installation is done according to the manufacturer's instructions.
-If an adhesive is also required on the wall, or if silicone is recommended between the back and side walls, then be sure to use them.
+- Note: Make sure the installation is done according to the manufacturer's instructions.
+If an adhesive is also required on the wall, or if silicone is recommended between the back and side walls, then be sure follow this procedure.

 03 of 06